Massachusetts Reserve Study Requirements (2026)

-In Massachusetts, there is no statute that explicitly requires homeowners associations or condominium associations to commission reserve studies on a fixed schedule.
-That lack of a clear “reserve study law” can make financial planning feel optional - but it is not.
-Under Massachusetts General Laws Chapter 183A, all condominiums are required to maintain an “adequate replacement reserve fund,” collected as part of the common expenses and held in a separate, segregated account.
+In Massachusetts, no statute explicitly requires homeowners associations or condominium associations to commission reserve studies on a fixed schedule.
+That absence of a formal reserve study mandate can make long-term financial planning feel optional, but it is not.
+Under Massachusetts General Laws Chapter 183A, every condominium in the state is required to maintain an "adequate replacement reserve fund," collected as part of the common expenses and held in a separate, segregated account.
+For the thousands of condominium associations and HOA boards managing properties across Boston, Worcester, Springfield, Cambridge, and communities throughout the Commonwealth, understanding what the law does and does not require is the first step toward responsible financial stewardship.

 PropFusion connects you with a vetted network of Reserve Study experts in your state, ensuring best industry standards.